 Related: Simple Exercises for Office Workers

 Don’t sabotage your efforts by snacking.
 However, if you really must nibble,

 choose healthier snacks, like plain popcorn, or

 fresh fruit and raw veggies.
-Quench your thirst with plain water, not soda.
+Quench your thirst with plain water instead of sweetened drinks.
 Stand up while you’re snacking.
 It will burn a few more calories than if you were seated.
 Even better, walk around.
 Then retrace your steps with a brush and pan to sweep up the crumbs, for even more calorie spend.
 The main thing is to keep moving, so even if you end up only walking in circles around your living room, it’s still good.

 Download the HealthHub app on